johanbook/meet/docs/authorization.md

 There are three types of resources in the system:

-- **Individual resources** which are owned by a single account.
-Examples are account settings.
+- **Individual resources** which are owned by a single profile.
+Examples are profile settings.
 - **Organizational resources** which are owned by an organization.
-They can also be owned by both an organization and an account at the same time.
+They can also be owned by both an organization and a profile at the same time.
 Examples are blog posts and chat messages.
 - **System resources** that are owned by the system, for example [classifications](./classifications.md).